 At a stoplight, my dog started whining for me to open the window.
 At that moment, it dawned on me.
 I wasn’t anywhere near the groomer’s location.

 Without realizing it, I had gone on complete autopilot.
 I had little recollection of how I got from home to where I currently was.
-At that moment, I had to pull over and turn on GPS on my phone, so I could figure out how to get from there back to the groomer.
+At that moment, I had to pull over and turn on GPS on my phone, so I could figure out how to get from where I was back to the groomer.

 We’ve all experienced times when we’ve gone on autopilot.
 Sometimes, it’s for silly things like forgetting about the dog in the backseat.
 Other times, it applies to big life decisions.

 To be clear, I don’t think that all autopilot is bad.
 Autopilot can be helpful when you intentionally set a particular course.
-Then, checking back in periodically to ensure it’s still the right course is vital.
+Then, checking back in periodically is vital to ensure it’s still the right course.
+Building habits can help to free up our mental load so that we can focus on the things that are most important to us.

 For example, our finances are on autopilot.
 Every month, a certain amount of money gets automatically sent to savings and investments.
 This works for us, but we don’t do it blindly.
 We intentionally choose how much we want to send to each account at the beginning of the year.
 If we have big life changes, we made adjustments.